How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 See more Russian courses

 If you like stories, Russian Uncovered is the right course for you!
 Each unit of the course covers one chapter of a story.
 You listen to the chapter, which is completely in Russian, and then take video lessons that teach the vocabulary, grammar, and pronunciation you heard.
-By the end of the unit, you understand exactly what you heard at the beginning.
+It was comprehensive enough that, by the end of the unit, I understood exactly what I heard at the beginning.
 You can try Russian Uncovered for free for 7 days.

 Grammar Hero

 Grammar Hero is meant for intermediate (B1) learners, and teaches “grammar in action.”
 The idea is that you’ll learn grammar in context and be able to use it when speaking or listening to Russian.
-Because the Grammar Hero course was made specifically for learning Russian, it tackles the most difficult areas that learners often struggle with.
+Because the Grammar Hero course was made specifically for learning Russian, it tackles the most difficult areas that learners often struggle with, such as verbal prefixes and prepositions.
 There isn’t a free trial, but there is a money-back guarantee if you aren’t happy with the course.

 Sistema Kalinka

 Sistema Kalinka offers a complete course with videos, audio, worksheets, and even a personal tutor.
 It’s a self-guided course, so if you already know some Russian, you can begin at a more advanced level.
 There are over 150 videos with accompanying practice exercises and worksheets.
 If you have a question, you can email your personal Russian tutor, who can also guide you through the course.
+This feature alone adds great value to the course because you get the benefit of a tutor without having to pay for additional private lessons.
 You can try Sistema Kalinka for 7 days with a money-back guarantee if you aren’t satisfied.

 Find an Online Russian Tutor